 Generally speaking, you can stay 14 continuous days for free, but subsequent camping days must be 25 miles away.
 This rule applies to most BLM and USFS administered lands, but there are exceptions.
 For example, the INYO National Forest of California allows 42 day stays at designated camping areas, while the Bridger-Teton National Forest in Wyoming has areas that it allows only 3 day stays near Grand Teton National Park.
 BLM LTVAs (Long Term Visitor Areas) allow stays of several months for a nominal fee.

-We know of no public land locations that allow unlimited length of stays, and while BLM Long Term Visitor Areas (LTVA) permit multiple month stays, some Public Lands have specific length of stay limits of as little as two days.
+We know of no public land locations that allow an unlimited length of stays, and while BLM Long Term Visitor Areas (LTVA) permit multiple months stays, some Public Lands have a specific length of stay limit of as little as two days.
 It is your responsibility to learn and follow the rules.
-Rules are published on official government Internet web sites, and are available at public land managers offices.
+Rules are published on official government Internet websites and are available at public land managers offices.

 How To Find The Best Boondocking Locations

 So now that you know that you can set up camp just about anywhere in the forest, how do you go about finding a great RV camping/boondocking site?
 This is where the work starts, but the harder you work at it, the better the RV campsite you’ll find.
 If you live near the public